vijha742/AnalyticaGithub/ReadMe.md

 ### Backend
 - Spring Boot
-- Supabase for database and authentication
+- NeonDB for database and authentication
 - GitHub GraphQL API for data fetching
 - Rate limiting and caching implementation